JULY 22ND-26TH BAND CAMP 9AM-5PM (BRING YOUR LUNCH)

 NO ONE IS ALLOWED TO LEAVE CAMPUS DURING CAMP FOR MEALS!!!

-SNACKS: Students are encouraged to brink fruit, cheese, etc. for healthy snacks during camp!
+SNACKS: Students are encouraged to bring fruit, cheese, etc. for healthy snacks during camp!

 I am very excited to introduce our band camp and season staff to you all.
 I always endeavor to hire the BEST in instructors.
 This years staff is exceptional!